vtex-apps/io-documentation/docs/en/Recipes/store/making-your-new-app-version-publicly-available.md

   If you are releasing a <strong>beta</strong> app version and all settings were already tested by you, you should release a non-beta version for your app, publish it, install it in a production workspace and test its stability once more in order to follow the next step.
 </div>

 2. Use the `vtex validate` command to **publish the release candidate as a stable version**.
-By using this command, Housekeeper will automatically install the new app stable version on all accounts that use the app.
+By using this command, your new app stable version will be automatically installed on all accounts that use your app.

 ## Master workspace